pmean/build-website/text/04/no-mechanism.md

 > dimensional construct that we can measure validly.
 >
 > Third, some therapies have been adopted prior to the identification of
 > a mechanism of action.
 Only later was a mechanism discovered.
-I don\'t
+I don't
-> have any specific examples, but I\'m sure that some readers will
+> have any specific examples, but I'm sure that some readers will
 > provide me with good examples.
 >
 > Fourth, presence of a mechanism should be only one of several